DIDSR/hybrid-breastCT/README.md

 ## Code Features

-This code simulates calcification clusters which are inserted in high-resolution breast CT projection images.
+This code simulates microcalcification clusters which are inserted into high-resolution breast CT projection images.
 Projection simulation and reconstruction are performed using the [TIGRE reconstruction toolbox](https://github.com/CERN/TIGRE/tree/master).
 Key features of the code include:

 - **Energy-Resolved Ray Tracing Simulation**
   - Supports polyenergetic X-ray spectra with energy binning and material-specific attenuation modeling.